ModuleArt/plain-color/README.md

 ## Todo

+### v1.0.5

+- macOS permission
+  - "Grant" button crashes the app
+  - Ask for permission on app startup if permission is not granted
+  - Show permission status on the Settings page
+- Add picker sound (Funny mouth sound)
+- ColorCard: Checkboard background for alpha colors

 ### Critical

-- macOS permissions: Better user experience
 - Lense cannot be dragged on top of fullscreen windows
 - Lense is lagging when picking on another screen and virtual desktop
   - Optimize picker loop: Move `setInterval` to rust, FE invokes only event loop start and end
 - PlainColor process is active after app closed (?)
-- ColorCard: Checkboard background for alpha colors

 ### Palette